-- Did he intend to convey that salvation is a gift made available to people upon their belief in Jesus and you can not earn salvation by doing something?
+- Did Paul convey that salvation is a gift made available to people upon their belief in Jesus and you can not earn salvation by doing something?

-- Or did he intend to communicate that salvation is a gift made available to those who rely upon Jesus and you can not earn salvation by demonstrating your own goodness?
+- Or did Paul communicate that salvation is a gift made available to those who rely upon Jesus and you can not earn salvation by demonstrating your own goodness?

-For example, the first excludes by definition the possibility of baptism being necessary for salvation and is commonly quoted to support that conclusion.
-On the other hand, the second leaves open whatever response to Jesus may be necessary in order to trust in him, including being baptized.
+For example, the first bullet point above excludes by definition the possibility of baptism being necessary for salvation.
+Faith is assumed to be limited to believing.
+Accordingly, those of this mindset will often quote Ephesians 2:8 to deny the possibility of baptism being necessary for salvation.
+On the other hand, the second bullet point is open to whatever ways the gospel may call us to trust in Jesus, including the possibility of being baptized.

-Is it possible to identify what Paul intended?
+Is it possible to accurately interpret Paul?
 I believe it is.
-But first, consider the following matrix which contrasts two ways to interpret Paul and the four subsequent suggestions.
+However, first consider both the following matrix as well as the four subsequent suggestions.

 Suggestion #1 – a positive presentation of Paul

-For Paul, faith versus works is the contrast between relying upon one’s own efforts to demonstrate goodness by fulfilling the Law verses relying upon Jesus in order to be declared righteous.
+For Paul, faith versus works reveals his contrast between relying upon one’s own efforts to demonstrate goodness by fulfilling the Law versus relying upon Jesus in order to be declared righteous.

 Paul’s purpose in writing about justification by faith was not to inform Christians how to trust in Jesus, but to defend the principle of relying upon Jesus and not upon our own goodness.

 For Paul, both faith and works could include doing something.
-The difference between them is not action, but whether someone is acting in faith to rely upon Jesus or trying to demonstrate or establish one’s own righteousness.
+The difference between them is not action, but whether someone is acting in faith to rely upon Jesus or trying to demonstrate/ establish one’s own righteousness.

 Suggestion #2 – problems with column 2

 Whenever we assume column 2 definitions, we will discover that the New Testament begins to contradict itself.
-Or to put this in more sophisticated terms, difficult texts requiring explanation appear.
-From this mindset, all of the verses about being saved or justified by faith are interpreted to mean that by genuinely but simply believing in Jesus we can accept him in order to be saved.
+Or to put this in more sophisticated terms, difficult texts appear requiring explanation.

-But, then difficulty arises because many verses do describe salvation and its forgiveness as well as entering into belonging to God as the result of obedient action or obeying a message.
+From the mindset of embracing column 2, all of the verses about being saved or justified by faith are interpreted to mean that by genuinely but simply believing in Jesus we can be saved.
+However, difficulty arises because many other verses recount stories or descriptions of salvation and its forgiveness as well as entering into belonging to God as the result of obedient action or obeying a message.
 These verses include the faith response of baptism.

 Suggestion #3 – the nature of faith

-The story may reveal that faith was expressed by simply believing (Abraham), moving (Abraham), marching out and standing still (Judah), building (Noah), touching (bleeding woman), crying out, “Son of David have mercy on me” (blind man), opening a roof and then lowering a friend (friends of paralytic), going to show oneself to the priest (ten lepers), or being baptized (Galatian Christians).
+The context may reveal that faith is to be expressed by simply believing (Abraham), or by immigrating (Abraham), or marching out and standing still (Judah), or constructing (Noah), or touching (bleeding woman), or crying out, “Son of David have mercy on me” (blind man), or opening a roof and then lowering a friend (friends of paralytic), or going to show oneself to the priest (ten lepers), or being baptized (Galatian Christians).

-But it is the story’s context which determines how someone must express their confidence in that situation, not the word faith.
-Accordingly, the context of the gospel includes calling upon those outside of Christ to begin to rely upon Jesus (begin to exhibit faith) by being baptized.
+Each context determines, not the mere word faith, the details of how someone must express his or her confidence in someone in that situation.
+Accordingly, the context of the gospel includes calling those outside of Christ to begin to rely upon Jesus (begin to exhibit faith) by believing in him, confessing him and being baptized.

 Suggestion #4 – the nature of baptism

-With baptism, someone is acknowledging their utter dependence upon Christ for salvation.
-Baptism is an act of faith to accept the salvation and lordship Jesus is believed to have offered to the world.
+With baptism, people acknowledge their utter dependence upon Christ for salvation.
+Baptism is an act of faith to accept salvation and Jesus’ lordship.

-The Bible never degrades baptism by calling it a work, because it is not an effort to demonstrate my righteousness.
+The Bible never degrades baptism by calling it a work, because it is not an effort to demonstrate our righteousness.
 While containing symbolic elements, scripture never limits baptism to merely being symbolic.